Mi3kka/achievement-viewer/docs/documentation.md

 <GameCardContainer games={games} onGameCardClick={handleGameCardClick} />
 ```

-Similarly, if a specific game is pressed by the user, the MainView component passes the selected game to the AchievementContainer component:
+Similarly, if a specific game is pressed by the user, the GameCardContainer component passes the selected game to the AchievementContainer component:

 ```jsx
 <AchievementContainer handleViewAll={handleViewAll} selectedGame={selectedGame} initialLockedFilter={null} />